 P3s are an attractive model for infrastructure projects that could potentially offer a significant upside to the public sector, but governments should take heed that P3s are legal, technically, and financially complicated.
 This financing model trend must be implemented thoughtfully and handled with care.

-In part two, we explore additional areas of risk, including schedule, technical, and supply chain risk, and how technology help mitigate this array of exposures.
+Read part two of this article, in which we explore additional areas of risk - and how technology help mitigate these exposures.

 Subscribe to our blog to stay up to date on insights into the ideas and innovations that are transforming project planning and delivery.